nasa/fprime/docs/UsersGuide/dev/target-integration.md

 to run autocoders on the module.
 The name of the target added should be: `${TARGET}_${MODULE}`.

 Module targets often attach to the global target as dependencies such that all the module targets run before the global target runs.
-An example is procided that runs `my_autocoder` on each module.
+An example is provided that runs `my_autocoder` on each module.

 ```cmake
 include(autocoder/autocoder)